Tohono Oʼodham Nation

-The Tohono Oʼodham Nation is the collective government body of the Tohono Oʼodham tribe in the United States.
-The Tohono Oʼodham Nation governs four separate sections of land with a combined area of 2.8 e6acre, approximately the size of Connecticut and the second-largest Indigenous land holding in the United States.
-These lands are in the Sonoran Desert of south central Arizona and border the Mexico–United States border for 74 mi.
+The Tohono O'odham Nation is the collective government body of the Tohono O'odham people in the United States.
+The Tohono Oʼodham Nation governs four separate sections of land with a combined area of more than 2.8 e6acre, approximately the size of Connecticut and the second-largest Indigenous land holding in the United States.
+These lands are in the Sonoran Desert of south central Arizona and border the Mexico–United States border for 62 mi.
 The Nation is organized into 11 local districts and has a tripartite system of government.
 Sells is the Nation's largest community and functions as its capital.
-The Nation has about 34,000 enrolled members, most of whom live off of the reservations.
+The Nation has about 37,000 enrolled members, most of whom live off of the reservations.